OAI/learn.openapis.org/overlay/example-add-license.md

 Every API needs a license so people know they can use it, but what if your OpenAPI descriptions don't have a license?
 This example shows an Overlay that adds a license to an OpenAPI description.

-Here's here's the overlay file, with just one action to add or change the `info.license` fields:
+Here's the Overlay file, with just one action to add or change the `info.license` fields:

 ```yaml
 overlay: 1.0.0